CBD Pellets for Horses – 3000mg | Hemp Pellets for Horses

 - Organic hemp sourced from Oregon based, family-run, organic farm.

-- Derived from mature and legal hemp, safe for purchase in all 50 states
+- Derived Farm Bill compliant hemp, legal in all 50 states

 - Antimicrobial and mold inhibitors added to ensure freshness